thomas-gale/pi-gen/README.md

 #NOTE

-This is a fork of RPi-Distro/pi-gen repository to create a custom Raspbian image to support the Ethereum Network.
+This is a fork of RPi-Distro/pi-gen repository to create an Ethereum node based on Raspbian.
 Please visit https://github.com/RPi-Distro/pi-gen for technical details about Raspbian customization.

 #EthRasbian